SatYu26/SatYu26.github.io/README.md

 # Portfolio

-Hi everyone, this is a simple Portfolio website with some fun twist in it.
+Hi everyone!!, this is a simple Portfolio website with some fun twist in it.

 <a href="https://satyu26.github.io">Visit this Portfolio</a>